Last updated on July 16th, 2022 at 12:39 am

 Hey – maybe we can get a cheap garage door on craigslist.
 (Yes, we found one.
 Exactly like what we wanted, and for less than half the retail price.
 But it’s in Portland, Oregon, and it’s 16 feet long and 7 feet high, so it doesn’t really lend itself to shipping 1000 or so miles.)

-Then there was the phone call to Sears at midnight on Sunday, because they were staging a midnight sale.
-The lady in the off shore call center needed me to repeat my question several times before she understood that I was asking for a big discount on a garage DOOR, not a garage door opener or a garage door remote control.
+Then there was the phone call to a store at midnight on Sunday, because they were staging a midnight sale.
+The lady in the offshore call center needed me to repeat my question several times before she understood that I was asking for a big discount on a garage door, not a garage door opener or a garage door remote control.
 She thanked me for patiently waiting, but no, there is no 30% off on garage doors.

 When will it all end?